Bio-Prime/documentation/docs/index.md

 ## Ordering New Primers

-To make a new order, access the "Orders" page by clicking on the shopping cart icon.
+To make a new order, access the "Orders" page (shown below) by clicking on the shopping cart icon.

 ![orders](./orders.png)